purefunctor/purescript-dissect/README.md

 In conclusion, the `Dissect` class factors out the recursion in the traversal of some recursive data structure.
-Instead of relying on recursion primitives, we\'ve successfully lifted recursion into a toolkit for implementing stateful iterative machines.
+Instead of relying on recursion primitives, we've successfully lifted recursion into a toolkit for implementing stateful iterative machines.

 ## Polynomial Functors and Free Dissections